-I, , hereby certify that I have received a copy of Vista ness Conduct and Ethics (the "Core to comply with the Code and ode") and have read and understand all of its requirements.
-Signature Date
+I, , hereby certify that I have received a copy of Vista Gold Corp.'s Code of Business Conduct and Ethics (the "Code") and have read and understand the Code.
+Furthermore, I agree to comply with the Code and all of its requirements.

+Signature

+Date